nbohling/dot-race/README.md

 - The red player uses the arrow keys to control the movement of his car.

 ## Technologies
 This game is built using HTML, CSS, and Javascript.
-No JS libraries were used in this web app.
+We used Mocha to test a few particularly complex methods, but otherwise it was just vanilla JS
 ## Credits
 This web app was made by Caleb Bohling and Michael Rodriguez.